-Although it’s over two thousand years old, the ideas discussed are still relevant today.
+Although it’s over two thousand years old, the ideas discussed are still relevant today, which is what makes it one of the best books by Plato.
 There are historical anachronisms but the overall ideas should still concern us today.

 There’s some debate as to whether these are the actual thoughts of Socrates, or whether Plato used Socrates as a rhetorical device through which to propagate his own ideas.